 Within moments of your call, Air Ambulance Card staffers are on the phone with flight coordinators stationed at one of 15 base locations around the world.
 We’ll connect you with the best and closest aircraft services in our provider network, stationed within 2 hours of any location in the contiguous U.S.

-With more then 50 dedicated medical aircraft, including jets equipped for two, four and up to five patients we’ll quickly connect you with the medical staff and air transport services best suited to your exact needs.
+With more then 50 dedicated air ambulance aircraft, including jets equipped for two, four and up to five patients we’ll quickly connect you with the medical staff and air transport services best suited to your exact needs.

 The jets in our service fleet range from a five-patient Gulfstream III to a super-fast Lear 36 that can bring a single patient home from across the globe.